Aarya5122/car-rent-app-reactjs/README.md

 # Rent Car App

-It's an frontend application where a couple cars of are listed and user can add it into cart and proceed with checkout. checkout just clears the cart and pops a toast with a message rented!.
-We are stroring these cartItems in local storage of browser.
+It's an frontend application where a couple cars of are listed and user can add it into cart and proceed with checkout. checkout just clears the cart and pops a toast with a message rented!
 We have used Axios package to make api calls and operate accordingly and we have used reactstrap to design our application.
 We can only add a item with same id in application.
 For Example if you have added a car to cart it cannot be added again.
 We have used faker to create fake data.